janwee-sha/jni-example/README.md

 ## Requirements
 - Windows 64-Bit system
-- Java Development Kit (e.g. OpenJDK)
+- Java Development Kit (Java 8 or higher)
 - C++ compiler (e.g. MinGW(for Windows))

 ## 1. Install MinGW-w64 on Windows (Skip the step if your Windows already have MinGW installed)